alaq/learning-clojure-in-public/functions.md

 -   `repeat` returns a sequence where every element is the same, it just takes that member to return
 -   `repeatedly` takes a function and returns a sequence of the result of these calls
 -   `rand` generates a number between 0 and 1
+-   `rand-int` will also take an integer and generate a random number between 0 and that integer minus one.
 -   `range` generates sequences of numbers between two points.
 With one argument (a number) it generates the sequences between 0 and that number.
 With two numbers as arguments, it will be between these two numbers.
 The last argument (optional) is the step.
 -   `cycle` extends a sequence by repeating it forever.
 Here as well you can limit it with `take`
 -   `concat` concatenate sequences together